evanbarneveld/rokade-ai-chess/README.md

 - Make the engine play a decent endgame.

 Contributing
-This is primarily a learning project, but suggestions, bug reports, and small PRs are welcome.
+This is primarily a learning project, but suggestions, bug reports, and PRs are welcome.
 Please keep the learning spirit and AI-assisted approach in mind when proposing changes.

 License
 This project is licensed under the MIT License.
 You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software under the terms of the MIT license.
 See the LICENSE file for the full text.